 As you may know, it is illegal to operate a motor vehicle in the state of Texas with a blood-alcohol concentration of 0.08 percent or greater.
 While almost anyone could tell you that this would result in an arrest for driving while intoxicated (DWI), not many could tell you how many drinks it would take to push you over the legal limit.

-Charts, BAC calculators and general rules of thumb could all be used to gain a general understanding of just how many drinks it would take to reach 0.08 percent, but it is important to understand that it will vary from person to person.
+Charts, BAC calculators and general rules of thumb could all be used to gain a general understanding of just how many drinks it could take to reach 0.08 percent, but it is important to understand that it will vary from person to person.
 For this reason, we believe the most accurate way to determine this would be to take the following variables into consideration.
 Click here to use our BAC calculator.

 Warning: No Chart Can Accurately Predict BAC Levels